tim-koko/website/content/en/blog/2024-kubevirt-introduction.md

 ### What is KubeVirt

+KubeVirt is a technology that makes it possible to run traditional VM workloads on the same infrastructure as containerized workloads.
+We are convinced that containers will not completely replace traditional VM workload.
+For this reason, we have taken a closer look at the technology and examined the extent to which KubeVirt can replace existing virtualization solutions.
+In the KubeVirt blog post series, we will investigate on the various aspects of the technology.

 KubeVirt is a Kubernetes extension based on the operator pattern.
 It was initiated by Red Hat in 2016 and is available as open-source software since 2017.
 Since 2019, the project is part of the Cloud Native Computing Foundation (CNCF).

-KubeVirt makes it possible to run traditional VM workloads on the same infrastructure as container workloads.

 ### Differences between virtual machines and containers